robfatland/nexus/index.md

 [python packages](), [flameshot]() + unbind prtscn, [LaTeX](), [Hugo](), [Jekyll]()

+To unbind the Print Screen key to OneNote screen capture in Windows:

+* Windows settings > Accessibility > Keyboard > Use the print screen key to open screen capture > toggle off

 ## Reminders on other simple little topics...

 ### Follow this up